How do we set up a deferred compensation account?

 After the co-op Board has adopted the deferred compensation plan, the next step is to establish accounts under the cooperative’s name for the benefit of the underlying participant.
 Homestead Funds paperwork is separate from any plan-level paperwork provided to NRECA’s Deferred Compensation Team.
 If this is the first deferred compensation plan for the cooperative with Homestead Funds, we will need:

-- one Deferred Compensation Plan Authorized Cooperative/Employer Representative Form to name account signers, and
+- One Deferred Compensation Plan Authorized Cooperative/Employer Representative Form to name account signers

-- a Deferred Compensation Participant Enrollment Form for each participant that will be funding an account within the next three months.
+- A Deferred Compensation Participant Enrollment Form for each participant who will be funding an account within the next three months

 Homestead Funds maintains the names of the account signers on file, so if the account signers have not changed, each new participant account only requires the Deferred Compensation Participant Enrollment Form for that participant.